hjdealba96/mercaapp-android/README.md

 - Filters are not available and the sorting criteria of the products is the same as the received from the API.

+## IMPORTANT ⚠️

+If you are experiencing having troubles when trying to see Previews of composables, upgrade Android Studio to the most recent version.
+The AS version used for building this project was **2021.1.1 Path 3** with Gradle Plugin **7.1.3** and Gradle Version **7.2**.

+Sometimes, unit tests that depends on the test coroutines returns failed results when they're in fact successful (false positives), if this happens, please re-run the test again and try to rebuild the project.

 ### That's it!
 Thanks for checking the repo